By Marc Bartlett

 In preparation for attempting this impressive gravity-defying feat of flexibility, think about developing strength and mobility in these key areas:

-Develop your hand grip strength through practicing a simple vertical hang from a pull-up bar, increasing the time you can hold this basic position.
-Add a knee raise isometric hold, and you’re already growing the next-level hip flexor strength that’s required.
+Develop your hand grip strength by practicing a simple vertical hang from a pull-up bar, increasing the time you can hold this basic position.
+Add a knee raise isometric hold, and you’re already growing the required next-level hip flexor strength.
 Work on a mat to train your lower abs through reverse crunches.

 From a mobility perspective, shoulder flexibility is key.
 Practice static stretches taking the arms and shoulders through all planes of movement.
-Also incorporate forwards and backwards arm windmills into your mobility preparation, adding light hand weights to the windmills as you develop your strength.
-Create as large a circle with your hands as possible, so that your shoulders develop maximum range.
+Also, incorporate forwards and backward arm windmills into your mobility preparation, adding light hand weights to the windmills as you develop your strength.
+Create as large a circle with your hands as possible so that your shoulders develop the maximum range.
 Chest stretches should also be performed to elongate pectorals muscle fibers.

-These preparatory training practices should develop the primary proficiencies needed to build the strength requisite to go into the static freefall safely, whilst maximising its many benefits.
+These preparatory training practices should develop the primary proficiencies needed to build the strength required to safely go into the static freefall while maximizing its many benefits.

-Aside from other gym goers postulating that you may in fact be Batman IRL, the benefits of this movement pattern are endless.
+Aside from other gymgoers postulating that you may be Batman IRL, the benefits of this movement pattern are endless.
 The static freefall pretty much recruits every muscle from the waist up.

-By maintaining control and a steady speed during both the ravel and unravel, you hit sections of the anterior and posterior chain with every rep. It’s also great for developing the strength and pliability of your connective tissue, as it’s a compound exercise taking you through a range of strenuous postures.
+You hit sections of the anterior and posterior chain with every rep by maintaining control and a steady speed during both the ravel and unravel.
+It’s also great for developing the strength and pliability of your connective tissue, as it’s a compound exercise taking you through a range of strenuous postures.